 - A.7.1.
-The delineation of the Met services SOPP provides to its customers and their expectations are: - A.7.1.1.
-Joint Task Force Support Forces Antarctica (JTF-SFA)

-A.7.1.1.1.
-SOPP-provided Met Services
+The delineation of NPP Met services provided to its customers and their expectations are: - A.7.1.1.
+Joint Task Force Support Forces Antarctica (JTF-SFA) - A.7.1.1.1.
+NPP-provided Met Services

 A.7.1.1.1.1.
 Provide weather support for Operation DEEP FREEZE airlift missions between Christchurch and Antarctica and within Antarctica